John Roy Stewart: Life

-Before the Battle of Culloden, Stewart offered to lead his troops around the Water of Nairn and attack the Duke of Cumberland's Army from the rear, but his offer was not accepted.
+Before the Battle of Culloden, Stewart offered to lead his troops around the Water of Nairn and attack the Duke of Cumberland's army from the rear, but his offer was not accepted.

-For five months after the Battle, according to Campbell, "Stewart was a hunted fugitive with a price on his head, and in Uirnuigh Iain Ruadh, 'John Roy's Prayer', and in 'John Roy's Psalm', the latter composed in English, he describes the dangers he ran from his pursuers at a moment when he had the misfortune to have sprained his ankle."
+For five months after the battle "Stewart was a hunted fugitive with a price on his head, and in Urnuigh Iain Ruaidh, 'John Roy's Prayer', and in 'John Roy's Psalm', the latter composed in English, he describes the dangers he ran from his pursuers at a moment when he had the misfortune to have sprained his ankle."

 According to an account attributed to fellow senior Jacobite Army officer Ewen MacPherson of Cluny, in September 1746, Prince Charles requested that Iain Ruadh Stùibhart be sent for.
-Wishing to surprise him, the Prince arranged for the poet to be summoned to a bothy and laid down inside, keeping his face covered by his plaid.
-As Stùibhart was brought into the entryway, the Prince stood up, removed the plaid covering, and displayed his face.
+Wishing to surprise him, the prince arranged for the poet to be summoned to a bothy and laid down inside, keeping his face covered by his plaid.
+As Stùibhart was brought into the entryway, the prince stood up, removed the plaid covering, and displayed his face.
 Iain Ruadh Stùibhart, who had believed Prince Charles to have been either captured or killed, was overwhelmed with emotion and cried out, ("Mo Thighearna!
 Mo Mhaighstir!")
 "My Lord!
 My Master!"
 The bard then fainted dead away and fell into a muddy pool besides the bothy entrance, much to the mirth of all present.
-The Prince always afterwards referred to Iain Ruadh Stùibhart by the nickname, "the Bothy."
+The prince always afterwards referred to Iain Ruadh Stùibhart by the nickname, "the Bothy."

-Stewart left Scotland with the Prince for France from the site now marked with the Prince's Cairn at Loch nan Uamh on 20 September 1746.
-Upon arrival in France, he joined Prince Charles' household, and was briefly imprisoned alongside the prince in the Château de Vincennes in 1748.
+Stewart left Scotland with the prince for France from the site now marked with the Prince's Cairn at Loch nan Uamh on 20 September 1746.
+Upon arrival in France, he joined Charles' household, and was briefly imprisoned alongside the prince in the Château de Vincennes in 1748.
 After a period in the Netherlands, Stewart was among the five British attendants who accompanied Charles Edward Stuart to Rome in 1766.
-He succeeded John Hay of Restalrig as Major-Domo of the Household and by 1768 was the last British attendant left with Charles.
+He succeeded John Hay of Restalrig as majordomo of the household and by 1768 was the last British attendant left with Charles.
 In 1784 he was granted a baronetcy in the Jacobite peerage, with remainder to the heirs-male of his body.
 Charles granted Stewart a legacy of £750 a year, although this was stopped when Henry Benedict Stuart succeeded Charles as head of the House of Stuart.
 He died in 1752 at Saint-Omer.

 Legacy

-For the rest of his life, James MacIntyre of Beglan, the former standard bearer to the Edinburgh Regiment of the Jacobite Army always climbed Cairn Gorm on the anniversary of the standard raising at Glenfinnan and unfurled the "Green Banner of Kincardine" in honour of all the men of Strathspey who fell in the Jacobite rising or during the government crackdown in its aftermath.
 In 2000, the 1745 Association erected a roadside memorial cairn near Iain Ruadh Stùibhart's birthplace.
 Iain Ruadh Stùibhart, whose life was also locally celebrated by a 2007 Fèis, still remains a beloved folk hero in his native district.